Professional Gemmology Program – Vancouver

 Schedule: TBA

-Schedule: 1-night a week for 3 hours a week for 12 weeks 6:00 pm – 9:00 pm (PST) or 9:00 pm – 12:00 am (EST)
+Time: 1-night a week for 3 hours a week for 12 weeks 6:00 pm – 9:00 pm (PST) or 9:00 pm – 12:00 am (EST)

 Fees: $1,795.00

-Place: Classes held over Zoom
+Place: Classes held over Live and Interactive Zoom

 Participants will receive a Statement of Completion afterword